mpopeil/coresresearch/CODE_OF_CONDUCT.md

 ## Signatories

-By adding our name and date (via pull request) once per year, the undersigned hereby approve of the foregoing code of conduct and agree to the expectations, policies, and procedures aoutline therein.
+By adding our name and date (via pull request) once per year, the undersigned hereby approve of the foregoing code of conduct and agree to the expectations, policies, and procedures outlined herein.

 ## License and attribution

 The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).